• Skip to primary navigation

 Cara Lanz

-Crock Pot Apple Cinnamon Oatmeal is as warm and cozy as apple pie — and an easy way to make a big batch of healthy breakfasts for the week.
+Crock Pot Apple Cinnamon Oatmeal is as warm and cozy as apple pie — and an easy way to make a big batch of wholesome breakfasts for the week.
 Just combine steel cut oats, fresh apples, cinnamon, water, almond milk, vanilla, and maple syrup, then kick back and let your slow cooker do the work.

 5 from 3 votes

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved Recipe!

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 3 hrs
+Cook Time 3 hours hrs

 Course Breakfast